+A grade of “I” (incomplete) is not considered to be successful completion until the course has been completed and the new grade has been officially received and recorded.
 An Incomplete “I” is a temporary grade which may be given at the Professor’s discretion to a student when illness, necessary absence, or other reasons beyond the control of the student prevent completion of course requirements by the end of the academic term.
 Students will have two weeks from the term’s end date to complete coursework.
 Otherwise, the grade will convert to an F.

+A grade of “W” is given when a student drops from a course after it begins, and they 76 have attended.
 Transfer credits are counted toward the student’s current program count as both attempted and completed hours.
-The Institution does not provide for proficiency credits, non-credit courses, and remedial courses, therefore are not considered part of the students’ satisfactory academic progress.
+The Institution does not provide proficiency credits, non-credit courses, and remedial courses, therefore are not considered part of the student’s satisfactory academic progress.

 |Average GPA for Undergraduate Students (2022)

 |Bachelor of Science in Business Administration

 |Master of Science in Business Administration

 *There were no enrollments in the cohort being reported on for (2022)